AFTIA/aem-soap/README.md

 ### Integration tests

 This allows running integration tests that exercise the capabilities of AEM via HTTP calls to its API.
-To run the integration tests, run:
+To run the integration tests, run (note, bundles must be deployed first):

     mvn clean verify -Plocal